About the Victorian Government Purchasing Board

 These policies recognise procurement as a core business function and emphasise forward planning and a scaled approach to procurement based on complexity and risk.

-The VGPB works closely with its stakeholders to ensure its policies are fit-for-purpose.
 Each policy is supported by good practice guides, tools and templates to assist buyers and enable consistent application across government.

-Every VGPB agency adopts a procurement governance framework, strategy, policies and processes scaled to its procurement profile and must have the appropriate capability and oversight to carry out its procurements.
+Victorian Government agencies adopt a procurement governance framework, strategy, policies and processes scaled to its procurement profile and must have the appropriate capability and oversight to carry out its procurements.

 Updated